 I was diagnosed with blepharitis.
-I also have seborrhoeic dermatitis (perhaps rosacea as well), and my condition has improved greatly.
-Recently, I got very bad allergy symptoms, my eyes and nose became extremely itchy, causing me to sneeze a lot.
-This morning when I woke up, I had trouble in opening one of my eyes due to a dark yellow eye discharge.
+I also have seborrhoeic dermatitis (perhaps rosacea), which has significantly improved.
+Recently, I got very bad allergy symptoms.
+My eyes and nose became extremely itchy, causing me to sneeze a lot.
+This morning when I woke up, I had trouble opening one of my eyes due to a dark yellow eye discharge.
 Apart from being itchy, my eye was blood red and dry (only one eye).
-I have never had this much discharge before, especially after I started cleaning my eyelids for treating my blepharitis.
-It really terrified me.
-Could this be bacterial conjunctivitis due to the color of the discharge and the fact that only one eye was affected?
+I had never had this much discharge before, especially after cleaning my eyelids to treat my blepharitis.
+It terrified me.
+Could this be bacterial conjunctivitis due to the color of the discharge and that only one eye was affected?
 What are other possible explanations?

-Try using Gatifloxacin eye drops initially half-hourly on the first day and later you can taper to hourly dose next day and 2 hourly on the third day and so on.
-Just continue for 5 days, and you will be fine.
+Try using Gatifloxacin eye drops initially half-hourly on the first day, and later you can taper to hourly dose the next day and two hourly on the third day and so on.
+Just continue for five days, and you will be fine.

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 .. suffering from seasonal allergic conjunctivitis.
 Although you do not have pollens or any visible allergens in your area, your eye is already sensitized previously.
 Allergic conjunctivitis can trigger spontaneously.
-Reduce the sensitivity of the ey...
 Read full

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.